gregcaporaso/microbiogeo/doc/notes/permanova.rst

 The following output files are created: ::

-        Input_filepath                                                  permanova_R_value       p_value
+        Input_filepath                                                  permanova_F_value       p_value
         ../../datasets/glen_canyon/unweighted_unifrac_dm_shuffled_1.txt 2.03268471405           0.332

 ::

-        Input_filepath                                                  permanova_R_value       p_value
+        Input_filepath                                                  permanova_F_value       p_value
         ../../datasets/glen_canyon/unweighted_unifrac_dm_shuffled_2.txt 1.91859583429           0.448

 ::

-        Input_filepath                                                  permanova_R_value       p_value
+        Input_filepath                                                  permanova_F_value       p_value
         ../../datasets/glen_canyon/unweighted_unifrac_dm_shuffled_3.txt 1.68346774545           0.902

-The R value of 2.03268471405, 1.91859583429, and 1.68346774545 indicates that the results when CurrentlyWet is shuffled are not significantly different due to its relatively “small” ratio.
+The F value of 2.03268471405, 1.91859583429, and 1.68346774545 indicates that the results when CurrentlyWet is shuffled are not significantly different due to its relatively “small” ratio.
 This is a result that we would expect.
 The p-values of 0.332, 0.448, and 0.902 indicates that the results are insignificant.